shopgate/pwa-core/classes/RequestManager/README.md

 Handles a received request response according to the `processingMode`.
-Therefore this method expects the actual request instance, the corresponding resolve Promise callback with and the request response.
+Therefore this method expects the actual request instance, the corresponding resolve Promise callback and the request response.